Counsellingherts|Susan Freedman Counselling and Psychotherapy in Herts

 a) fresh air eg walking, gardening

-b) exercise eg yoga, pilates
+b) exercise eg yoga, pilates, walking, running

 c) doing something new eg craft, home project d) learning something new eg online course